MOSES * EGYPT * SPAETH

 However, especially Egyptian and Jewish sources relating to Moses provide a considerable number of evident, historical traces.
 To a wide extent these have been ignored, often due to a rigid insistence on the much too late dating - and on the myth hypothesis, as mentioned, which reduce this the most important personality behind the origin of biblical culture and of the Jewish self-understanding to be only a fictional figure.
 This is not acceptable, because the allegation of Moses being a myth proves to be an impossible historical construction, likewise it already would be a complete absurdity for Jews of the past.

 Already when the first volume of my Moses-series was published, some indignant university people started to use less polite measures.
-One lecturer became angry in particular because I quoted his attacks correctly and word by word.
-In the media some of his colleagues said: that they (quote:) "will fight with these books for many years".
+One lecturer became angry in particular because I quoted his attacks correctly and word-for-word.
+In the media some of his colleagues said: that they (quote:) "intend to fight these books for many years".
 Many readers saw this as a compliment - i.e. that the books appeared with a certain class by "being able to have shaken the academic officials".
-But some from these groups found it to be desirable to categorise the discoveries like in books of adventurers and dreamers, which made other academics outside the research lines in question, and even without having read the books, to use the same designations.
+But some from these groups found it to be desirable to categorize the discoveries like in books of adventurers and dreamers, which made other academics outside the research lines in question, and even without having read the books, to use the same designations.

 Yet our knowledge of the past is much more abundant and also more accessible than usually assumed.
 Ironically enough, so many data about what we call myths can be found at libraries and museums around the world collecting dust, almost without being known or studied.

-A considerable amount of the exactly in reality existing and relevant, historic sources about Moses is included in the books.
+A considerable amount of the exactly in reality existing and relevant, historical sources about Moses is included in the books.
 Most of them for the first time related to modern archaeology and astronomical dating.
-The extremely considerable material about Moses makes it pointless to claim that he should be a mythical figure - on the contrary, historical and biblical information about Moses as an exact figure is emphasised thoroughly and substantially.
+The extremely huge material about Moses makes it pointless to claim that he should be a mythical figure - on the contrary, historical and biblical information about Moses as an exact figure is categorized thoroughly and substantially.

 Exciting Findings Re-Considered